 Some Australian universities and colleges offer specific courses in Sexual Therapy or Sexual Health to psychologists and marriage counsellors.
 Most experienced marriage and relationship counsellors should be able to assist you with your sexual issues as well as any other relationship issues you may be experiencing.
 Many qualified marriage and relationship counsellors have studied sex therapy and offer a sex therapy service, even if they don’t have specific qualifications in the area.
 A marriage counsellor who only deals with sexual issues will most likely identify as a Sex Therapist whereas most marriage counsellors also deal with sexual issues as well as other relationship matters.
 At times a specialist referral will be indicated by a marriage counsellor.

 There are many reasons why couples seek help from a marriage counsellor or sex therapist regarding their sex life.
 Common issues include:

-- Erectile Dysfunction (problems maintaining an erection or getting an erection): this is often a physical problem which might need medical attention.
+Or problems maintaining an erection or getting an erection.
+This is often a physical problem which might need medical attention.
 A sex therapist or marriage counsellor will be able to refer you to a doctor if necessary.

 John and Melissa were married when they were in their mid-30s.
 Although John knew that Melissa had a difficult childhood with an abusive father he did not fully understand the impact on her until she began working with a therapist in individual therapy and she began to withdraw into herself.
 Although Melissa had been sexually active and highly sexual when they were first married, the more involved her personal therapy became, the less she seemed to want to have sex.
 Finally, completely frustrated, he suggested that they see a marriage counsellor and talk about their sexual problems.